vexe-l/fluxauth/gitbook/getting-started.md

 4. Complete the 4 enrollment prompts by typing naturally
 5. Go to the **Test** page to authenticate
 6. See your trust score and AI analysis!

+## Development Status

+**Note:** FluxAuth is an active development project.
+While core features are functional, some advanced features are still in development.
+See the main README for current implementation status.

 ## Next Steps